 As you can see from what I’ve outlined above, you would need to focus on what’s going right all the time.
 This would include being diligent about seeing what is right in your life and the world in general.
 Because the science clearly shows that people who are resilient in stressful situations continuously focus on what is right, this is what we all must strive for.
 Also, keep in mind that I’m not asking you to ignore what’s going wrong.
-Instead, I’m suggesting that you be aware of current facts about the COVID-19 crisis just don’t let it dominate your mind.
+Instead, I’m suggesting that you be aware of current facts about the COVID-19 and other crises just don’t let it dominate your mind.

 - Never watch the news, read it instead.
 The images and tone of voice of an announcer will be more upsetting than reading and stick longer in your unconscious.
 In contrast, reading from a quality source where the focus is on the facts will help you make better decisions rather than give you a shot of adrenaline.

 - Put a limit on the number of times a day you check the news.
 Typically, I read the news once a week.
 During this crisis, I am reviewing the news twice a day at 8 AM and 5 PM for 10 – 15 minutes.